-Identify growth and fixed mindsets in favorite books and movie characters.
+Identify growth and fixed mindsets in favorite books characters.
 Pay attention to how the characters FEEL depending on their mindset and discuss ways persistence, love of learning, and resilience are portrayed.

 Point out when a character shifts from a fixed to a growth mindset too.